jsr-core/unknownutil/README.md

 - `isNullish(x: unknown): x is null | undefined`
 - `isLike<R, T extends unknown>(ref: R, x: unknown, pred?: Predicate<T>): x is R`

+The above function can be used to check the type of any variable and guarantee its type inside a closed `if` scope.

 For example:

 ```typescript